BoMarconiHenriksen/virtual_server_attack/lecture_notes/01_install_virtual_box_and_vagrant/README.md

 VT-x is disabled in the BIOS for both all CPU modes (VERR_VMX_MSR_ALL_VMX_DISABLED)
 https://www.laptopmag.com/articles/access-bios-windows-10

+### negative string size error
+If you get this error: negative string size (or size too big) (ArgumentError)

+In the folder user delete the folder .vagrant.d

+If it still does not work then uninstall Vagrant and Virtual Box and install both again.
+Be sure that the .vagrant.d folder is deleted.

 ### If you can't connect.
 vagrant ssh-config
 ssh user@hostName -p [<port_Number>] -i [<IdentityFile_Path>]